 It’s no surprise why Michigan made online sports betting a part of its most recent gambling expansion.
 After all, mobile sports betting has proven to be an extremely viable and profitable offering for states that have gone before the Great Lakes State.

 However, the prospect of using a Michigan sports betting app might be a bit daunting.

-As Michigan residents will soon find out, technology has allowed sports betting to take a giant leap forward in terms of flexibility and opportunity.
+As Michigan residents are finding out, technology has allowed sports betting to take a giant leap forward in terms of flexibility and opportunity.
 So, here is a handy guide to help Michiganders step into the world of Android and iOS sports betting apps.